andylemin/PFUI/protocol/PROTOCOL.md

 UDP datagrams are self-delimiting and carry the payload **alone**, with no length prefix.

+UDP therefore has a message-size ceiling that TCP does not.
+A datagram above the link MTU fragments and PF commonly drops fragments, so a server MUST NOT be expected to receive a large message over UDP however big its receive buffer is.
+`server-python` caps datagrams at 1400 bytes and logs a rejection above that rather than handing truncated bytes to the decoder.
+Note that the ceiling applies to the *encoded message*, not the DNS answer it came from: `qname` appears once per message but the JSON overhead is real, so an uncompressed message reaches 1400 bytes at roughly 20 address records.
+Use TCP for anything but a lab.

 ## Payload

 The payload is UTF-8 JSON, optionally compressed with lz4 frame format.
 Whether